adarqui/haskell-todomvc-frontend/README.md

-# todomvc-react-flux
+# haskell-todomvc-frontend

-TodoMVC using react-flux.
+TodoMVC frontends for haskell-todomvc-backend.
+Initially implemented using react-flux.